Skyline Foundation

 Birth Justice:

-• Expanding access to midwifery-centered care models
+• Expanding access to midwifery-centred care models

-• Scaling birth centers as choice-expanding alternatives
+• Scaling birth centres as choice-expanding alternatives

 • Growing and diversifying the midwifery workforce